DigitalProductInnovationAndDevelopment/Event-Exchange-Platform/backend/README.md

 This will create a `postgres` container with the necessary credentials and also set up the required tables.

+Run `./mvnw spring-boot:run`

+This will initialize the backend.
+Make sure you are using Java version 21.

 ## Accessing the endpoints:

 1. You need to be authenticated via GitLab.